Arrowverse: Development

 In January 2020, the five series running on The CW (The Flash, Supergirl, Legends of Tomorrow, Batwoman, and Black Lightning) were confirmed for further seasons, carrying them through the 2020–21 television season.
 Superman & Lois was also ordered to series.
 At the end of "Crisis on Infinite Earths", the new Earth-Prime was formed, which saw Black Lightning's earth merge with the former Earth-1 and Earth-38, creating a fictional universe where all of The CW series exist together.
 On September 22, 2020, it was announced that Supergirl would conclude after its sixth season.
 A backdoor pilot for a potential spinoff based on Painkiller was in development, directed by Salim Akil, and aired as the seventh episode of the fourth season of Black Lightning with Jordan Calloway reprising his role from the show.
 On November 16, a series centered on the Yara Flor version of Wonder Girl was in development from Gerg Berlanti and Dailyn Rodriguez.
 On November 20, 2020, Black Lightning was announced to conclude after its fourth season.
 The CW officially passed on the Arrow-spinoff Green Arrow and the Canaries in January 2021, passed on Wonder Girl in February 2021, and passed on the Black Lightning-spinoff Painkiller in May 2021.

 In February 2021, the three remaining series that were not set to conclude at the time (The Flash, Legends of Tomorrow and Batwoman) were confirmed for further seasons, carrying them through the 2021–22 television season.
 In March 2021, Superman & Lois was renewed for a second season.
 In January 2022, Justice U was in development from Michael Narducci and Zoanne Clack.
 It would star David Ramsey reprising his role as John Diggle, in which Diggle recruits five young meta humans to live undercover as freshmen at a prestigious university, with Diggle overseeing their education and training.
 Ramsey would also direct the pilot if ordered, with Berlanti, Schechter, David Madden, and Johns executive producing alongside Narducci and Clack.
 In March 2022, The Flash and Superman & Lois were both confirmed for a ninth and third season respectively, carrying them through the 2022–23 television season.
 In April 2022, Batwoman and Legends of Tomorrow were both canceled.
-On August 1, 2022, it was announced that The Flash would be concluding with its upcoming ninth season, which would also act as the conclusion of the Arrowverse, due to Superman & Lois having been confirmed to take place in an adjacent universe.
+On August 1, 2022, it was announced that The Flash would be concluding with its upcoming ninth season, which also acted as the conclusion of the Arrowverse, due to Superman & Lois having been confirmed to take place in an adjacent universe.
+In May 2023, The CW officially passed on Justice U. The Arrowverse concluded with the series finale of The Flash, "A New World, Part Four", on May 24, 2023.